 The spirituality and lives of the desert fathers and mothers are often seen as the beginning and end of Christian monastic life.
 Their stories and messages inspire not only the most devout Christians but also the "nones" and the "dones."
 In Desert Dangers and Delights John Michael Talbot reflects on his experience as a spiritual father and a popularizer of Catholic Christian spirituality through his music and teaching.
 He uses his own stories, Scripture, and the stories and sayings of the desert fathers and mothers to show a radically alternative way of living and thinking in Christ.
-With questions for reflection at the end of each chapter, this book will aid all readers, whether they are an experienced monastic or someone just beginning a spiritual journey with Christ.
+With questions for reflection at the end of each chapter, this book will aid all readers, from experienced monastics to those just beginning a spiritual journey with Christ.

 John Michael Talbot is the founder and spiritual father of the Catholic-based community the Brothers and Sisters of Charity.
 He leads an active ministry from Little Portion Hermitage and Monastery in Arkansas and St. Clare Monastery in Texas.
 He is also a Grammy and Dove award-winning, multiplatinum selling, contemporary Christian music pioneer and a best-selling author of over thirty books.